hmake98/nestjs-mcp/README.md

 npm install @grpc/grpc-js @grpc/proto-loader
 ```

+> **Note**:
+>
-> **Note**: HTTP and stdio transports are built-in and require no additional dependencies.
+> - HTTP and stdio transports are built-in and require no additional dependencies
+> - SSE transport uses `rxjs`, which is already a peer dependency
+> - Transport dependencies are declared as optional peer dependencies
+> - If you try to use a transport without its dependencies, you'll get a helpful error message with installation instructions

 ## Quick Start